avi-ss/rock-paper-scissors-Lit/README.md

 ### Tech Stack

-It's made entirely with Lit and deployed using [Netlify](https://rock-paper-scissors-lit.netlify.app/)
+It's made entirely with Lit and deployed using Netlify.
+You can open the app clicking [here](https://rock-paper-scissors-lit.netlify.app/).

 ## Quickstart